Fears to Fathom - Ironbark Lookout

 Pros

-- Creepy and unnerving atmosphere
+- Masterful sound design and lighting create a genuinely unnerving atmosphere

 Cons